 The Chartered Tax Adviser (CTA) qualification is Ireland's leading taxation qualification and is held by the majority of Ireland's most experienced tax advisers, many of whom are involved in delivering the Chartered Tax Adviser (CTA) programme.
-The qualification was established 40 years ago and the many Chartered Tax Advisers (CTA) working throughout the public and private sectors are testament to the prestige of the qualification and the calibre of its graduates.
+The many Chartered Tax Advisers (CTA) working throughout the public and private sectors are testament to the prestige of the qualification and the calibre of its graduates.